magenta-aps/mox/doc/user/api/delete.rst

    <SearchOperation>` unless the ``registreretTil`` and/or ``registreretFra``
    indicate a period where it did exist.

-   This operation deletes the whole object.
+   The Delete operation deletes the whole object.
 To delete part of an object see :ref:`DeleteAttr`.

    **Example request** for :http:delete:`!DELETE /organisation/organisationenhed/(regex:uuid)`: